Catrobat/Catroid/README.md

 # Catroid #

-**Catroid** is a visual coding IDE and interpreter for Android for the Catrobat programming language.
+**Catroid** is a visual coding IDE and interpreter for Android Development for the Catrobat programming language.

-**Catrobat** is a visual programming language and a set of creativity tools for smartphones.
+**Catrobat** is a visual programming language and a set of creativity tools for smartphones Android apps available on Google Play and iPhone apps available on Apple's app store.

 Catrobat projects can be created using Catrobat's Android apps available on [Google Play](https://catrob.at/gp) and iPhone apps available on [Apple's app store](https://catrob.at/ca).

 For more information oriented towards developers, check out our [developers page](https://developer.catrobat.org/).